Textual analysis is the process of gathering and examining qualitative data to understand what it’s about.

 Every day, we create a colossal amount of digital data.
 In fact, in the last two years alone we generated 90% percent of all the data in the world.
 That includes social media messages, emails, Google searches, and every other source of online data.
-For businesses, this represents a tremendous opportunity to improve their decision-making processes.

 But the problem is that most of this data is unstructured.
 Since it doesn’t follow any organizational criteria, unstructured text is hard to search, manage, and examine.
 In this scenario, automated textual analysis tools are essential, as they help make sense of text data and find meaningful insights in a sea of information.

 Text analysis enables businesses to go through massive collections of data with minimum human effort, saving precious time and resources, and allowing people to focus on areas where they can add more value.
 Here are some of the advantages of automated textual analysis:

 You can analyze as much data as you need in just seconds.
 Not only will you save valuable time, but you’ll also make your teams much more productive.

 For businesses, it is key to detect angry customers on time or be warned of a potential PR crisis.
 By creating customized machine learning models for text analysis, you can easily monitor chats, reviews, social media channels, support tickets and all sorts of crucial data sources in real time, so you’re ready to take action when needed.

 Academic researchers, especially in the political science field, may find real-time analysis with machine learning particularly useful to analyze polls, Twitter data, and election results.